oszuidwest/zwfm-liquidsoap/README.md

 Possible overall states are:

+- `disabled`: DAB+ output is not configured.
-- `starting`: all configured TCP destinations are within the startup grace period and have not connected yet.
+- `starting`: all configured TCP destinations are within the startup grace period and have not produced acknowledgement progress yet.
 - `ok`: every TCP destination has recent acknowledgement progress.
 - `degraded`: the TCP destinations have mixed health, including when one is down while another remains healthy, or at least one has exceeded